wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_lp.md

 import OverviewCard from '@site/src/components/OverviewCard';

 <OverviewCard title={frontMatter.title}>
   Connect GX Cloud to your deployment environment.
-To connect to a Data Source not currently available in GX Cloud, use [GX Core](/core/connect_to_data/connect_to_data.md).
+To connect to a Data Source not currently available in the GX Cloud UI, use the [GX Cloud API](/cloud/connect/connect_python.md).
 </OverviewCard>

 <LinkCardGrid>